When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 Moreover, the system protects consumers and the environment from hazardous chemicals.

-9. Fibres From Oranges
+9. Fibers From Oranges

 The orange fiber is extracted from the cellulose found in discarded oranges during industrial pressing and processing.